 World Championship No.3 came in 2003 with a 6-3 win over Wales’ Ritchie Davies and although he was beaten by Fordham in the semi-finals a year later, Barney was back to claim a 4th World title in 2005.

 This was by far the most impressive of his BDO World Championship titles.
 The Dutchman breezed through his first three matches without dropping a single set.
 He then beat Darryl Fitton 5-3 in the semi-finals, before putting Martin Adams to the sword, with a 6 sets to 2 victory in the final.

 Sadly, his last ever match in the BDO didn’t result in a 5th World Championship with that organisation, which would have equalled Eric Bristow’s record.
 He lost the 2006 World Final to a then unknown called Jelle Klaasen and soon after, announced his switch to the Professional Darts Corporation.

 Barneveld was also crowned World Masters Champion twice.
 He won the prestigious event in 2001 beating Jarkko Komula and again in 2005 when he beat Goran Klemme.

-On top of that, there were two terrific victories on home turf in the World Darts Trophy.
-In 2003, Barney has a 105 average in thrashing Mervyn King in the final and 12 months later he once again got the better of Adams in a ‘Major’ Final.
+On top of that, there were two victories on home turf in the World Darts Trophy.
+In 2003, Barney had a 105 average in thrashing Mervyn King in the final and 12 months later he once again got the better of Adams in a ‘Major’ Final.